darkfeline/dantalian/doc/manpage.rst

    Fixes symlinks after the library has been moved.
 If it hasn't been moved, does nothing.

+clean
+   Usage: **dantalian clean**

+   Clean converted directories.
+Delete any converted directories which no longer have any symlinks in the library reference it.

 init
    Usage: **dantalian init** [*DIR*]